 Both sexes fully winged.
 Body brown with chalky-white line laterally from eyes along abdomen, also chalky marks on femora; tarsi light brown, tibiae with base and apex yellow; antennae brown with segments III and V yellow; fore wing pale.
-Head about as wide as long, wider across cheeks than across eyes, projecting slightly in front of eyes; surface reticulate, with two longitudinal rows of short, broad capitate setae; maxillary stylets retracted to eyes, about one fifth of head width apart with maxillary bridge present.
-Antennae 8-segmented; segment III with one sensorium, IV with two sensoria; segment VIII slender and narrowed to base.
-Pronotum with five pairs of short fan-shaped major setae, also one pair of similar setae posteromedially; surface with granulate sculpture.
+Antennae 8-segmented; segment III with one sense cone, IV with 2 sense cones; segment VIII slender and narrowed to base.
+Head about as wide as long, wider across cheeks than across eyes, projecting slightly in front of eyes; surface reticulate, with 2 longitudinal rows of short, broad capitate setae; maxillary stylets retracted to eyes, about one fifth of head width apart with maxillary bridge present.
+Pronotum with 5 pairs of short fan-shaped major setae, also one pair of similar setae posteromedially; surface with granulate sculpture.
 Fore tarsus with small, slightly hooked tooth.
 Metanotum with coarsely granulate sculpture, about 10 pairs or setae.
 Fore wing sharply bent at basal third, then parallel sided with no duplicated cilia, surface weakly reticulate.
 Abdominal tergites strongly sculptured laterally, III–VII with two pairs of flattened, weakly sigmoid, wing-retaining setae; tergite IX setae S1 shorter than width of tube.

-The genus Stictothrips includes four described species, with one each from Egypt, South Africa and India, and S. maculatus from various parts of North America.
+The genus Stictothrips includes five described species (Mound & Tree, 2018), with one from Egypt, one widespread from South Africa across Asia, two from Australia, and S. maculatus from various parts of North America.